bassaer/hellopypi/README.rst

 =========
-hellopypi
+pypidev
 =========

-hellopypi is a pypi sample
+pypidev is a pypi sample

 -------
 install